 The loneliness felt as stifling as the summer heat.
 Yet somehow it felt familiar at the same time.
 Closing my eyes, a frustrated sigh escaped while tears slowly made their way down my face.
 Another session of stinging words, accusations, and contempt-filled stares replayed in my mind’s eye in full Technicolor.
 It triggered the same thoughts.
 Marriage isn’t supposed to be this way.
 He never loved me.
 Why doesn’t God see?

-WHERE DOES IT ALL GO WRONG?
+OUR FAILING MARRIAGE—WHERE DID IT ALL GO WRONG?

 Like most newly married couples, hope held our hearts, laughter graced our lips, and love filled our eyes.
 Heading into our new roles, we carried hope for the future before us.
 We believed we had learned from our previous marriages, both ending in difficult divorces.
 But we soon found we still carried all of the unopened baggage with us into our new relationship.